Obama and Republicans cooperate to move trade pacts

 "We've worked hard to strengthen these agreements to get the best possible deal for American workers and businesses, and I call on Congress to pass them without delay," Obama said.

-House Majority Leader Eric Cantor, a Republican, said he expected the House to pass the agreements next week.
+House of Representatives Majority Leader Eric Cantor, a Republican, said he expected the House to pass the agreements next week and key senators also said they would press for quick action.

 Obama has touted the trade deals as a vital part of his effort to revitalize the stagnant U.S. recovery and generate new jobs, considered crucial to his 2012 re-election chances.